-Floors including sub-floors

-Repair category:

-Notes: Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Floors including sub-floors Repair category: • Notes: Uneven and creaking flooring noted to localised areas at first floor level.
+Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.